Tunnelling shield: History

-The first successful rectangular tunnelling shield was developed by Marc Isambard Brunel and patented by him and Lord Cochrane in January 1818.
+The first successful rectangular tunnelling shield was developed by Marc Isambard Brunel and patented with Lord Cochrane in January 1818.
 Brunel and his son Isambard Kingdom Brunel used it to excavate the Thames Tunnel beginning in 1825 (though the tunnel was not opened until 1843).
 Brunel is said to have been inspired in his design by the shell of the shipworm, a mollusc whose efficiency at boring through submerged timber he observed while working in a shipyard.
 The shield was built by Maudslay, Sons & Field of Lambeth, London, who also built the steam pumps for de-watering the tunnel.

 In 1840, Alfred Ely Beach, editor of Scientific American journal, was the first to suggest a circular design would be superior to Brunel's rectangular design.
 In 1868 Beach built a circular shield - a picture of which was printed in a New York news article about his pneumatic tunnel system idea.
 The design was based upon Brunel's shield lattice and screw-jacked forwards as the face advanced manually.

-In 1864 Peter W. Barlow patented a design that had a circular cross-section.
+In 1864 Peter W. Barlow applied for a design patent that had a circular cross-section.
 Theoretically this made the shield easier to build and better able to support surrounding soil; theoretically, because no shield was ever built using this design.
-The 1864 Barlow patent was further improved and given a provisional patent in 1868 but never ratified as Barlow died a short time afterwards.
+The 1864 Barlow patent was further improved and given a provisional patent in 1868 but never ratified as Barlow died shortly afterwards.

 Brunel's original design was substantially improved by James Henry Greathead who was granted three patents for different shield designs.
-Additionally, he invented the concept of sprayed concrete grout to stabilise earthworks with shot concrete, a gritting pan that hydraulically injected reinforcing grout between the constructed lining and the tunnel wall.
+Additionally, he invented the concept of sprayed concrete grout to stabilise earthworks with injected concrete, a gritting pan that hydraulically injected reinforcing grout into the cavities between the constructed lining and the circular tunnel wall.

-Greathead was the first to ever use a cylindrical tunnelling shield, which he did in the course of the construction of the Tower Subway under the River Thames in central London in 1870.
+Greathead was the first to use a cylindrical tunnelling shield, in the construction of the Tower Subway under the River Thames in central London in 1869.
 The Greathead shield was 7 ft 3 in in diameter.
+Similarly, Alfred Ely Beach opened his tunnel to the public on March 1, 1870.

 Greathead also used one in the construction of the City and South London Railway (today part of London Underground's Northern line) in 1884, with tunnels 10 ft 2 in in diameter.
 His shield was also used in the driving of the 12 foot 1+3/4 inch diameter running tunnels for the Waterloo & City Railway which opened in 1898.
-The station tunnels at the City station (now known as Bank) were the largest diameter tunnelling shields in the world at the time, measuring 23 feet.
+The station tunnels at the City station (now known as Bank) was the largest diameter tunnelling shield in the world at the time, measuring 23 feet.

 An original Greathead shield used in the excavation of the deep London Underground lines remains in place in disused tunnels beneath Moorgate station.

 Most tunnelling shields are still loosely based on Greathead's design.